-37G.-(1) Any question as to the validity of the appointment of a member or whether any person has vacated his seat as a member of the Council shall be referred to and determined by a tribunal consisting of a Judge of the Supreme Court appointed by the Chief Justice and 2 other persons appointed by the Council.
+37G.-(1) Any question as to the validity of the appointment of a member or whether any person has vacated his seat as a member of the Council shall be referred to and determined by a tribunal consisting of a Supreme Court Judge appointed by the Chief Justice and 2 other persons appointed by the Council.

-- (2) Any tribunal constituted under clause (1) shall - (a) sit in private; - (b) afford the person concerned adequate opportunity to call witnesses and be heard; and - (c) report its decision to the Chairman.
+(2) Any tribunal constituted under clause (1) shall -

+- (a) sit in private;

+- (b) afford the person concerned adequate opportunity to call witnesses and be heard; and

+- (c) report its decision to the Chairman.